 upon the following:

-Should the information requested contain the educational record then the amount charged will be dependnt upon the number of pages provided.
+Should the information requested contain the educational record then the amount charged will be dependent upon the number of pages provided.

 Should the information requested be personal information that does not include any information contained within educational records schools can charge up to £10 to provide it.